graphql/graphql-spec/Section 5 -- Validation.md

 ```

-On a field with a a nullable arg, that argument can be omitted.
+A field with a nullable argument can be omitted.

 Therefore the following query is valid: